-Vertical tillage is a good tool for farmers who want to till, but still preserve residue.
+Vertical-tillage is a good tool for farmers who want to till, yet still preserve residue.
 Like all tools, though, it has limitations.

 It worked.
 Really well.

 “People would say, ‘You know, I can run it through water,’” she says.
 “Well, just because you can do it doesn’t mean it’s a good idea.”

 In one case, an equipment dealer demonstrated how to vertically till heavy and excessively wet soils.

 “The person who ran the farm said, ‘I’m glad I don’t have to take this home and clean it up because it was an absolute mess,” says Riekman.
 “It clodded up the soil, leaving these hard clods all over the surface.”

 “Everything has a limitation,” she says.
 “Make sure that you work within that limitation.”

 That anecdote fits the plethora of choices that exists for farmers when deciding to no-till, till, or pursue hybrid choices like strip-till.
 Riekman and Jodi DeJong-Hughes, a University of Minnesota Extension educator, gave these tips at the SMS.